 Start with Obedience.
 If you have a young puppy you will need to start there.

 Then pick your skills.
 A service dog must be "task trained" the Skills courses are the tasks.
 Select the course to teach your dog the task you need him/her to do for you.
-(Bracing, Alerting, Retrieving, Diabetic Alerting, etc...)
+(Bracing, Alerting, Retrieving, Scenting etc...)

 Public Access.
 This course will teach you and your dog how to behave in public and function as a team amongst distractions

 Former Graduates due for re-testing are welcome to join in any currently running service dog class to "re-fresh" their dog, if the class isn't already full, before testing is due on a drop-in basis for $25 per drop-in class.

 Absolutely.
 We have many who come through and their dogs go on to become Therapy Dogs, Emotional Support Dogs, and simply stellar family pets.
 All you need to do is enroll in a course online when one is available, add yourself to the waiting list and receive an email when your courses enrollment is open or call and enroll over the phone (480)256-9443.

 Retrieving 1 we simply work on building the drive of the dog to bring items back to the handler.
 Playing "fetch" and Retrieving and different.
 Retrieving must be done in a controlled manor.
 The dog learns to bring a variety of items to the handler without chewing, tearing or crushing them.